-Northland stretches from north of Auckland up to Cape Rēinga, at the very top of New Zealand.
-It has a warm, sunny climate.
+Northland stretches from north of Auckland to Cape Rēinga, at the very top of mainland New Zealand.
+It has a mild climate, with year-round rainfall and ample sunshine.

 You are never far from the sea in Northland.
 The west coast is quite straight, with huge sand dunes, and wide harbours at Kaipara and Hokianga.
 The east coast has many little bays and beaches.
 Northland has 1,700 kilometres of coastline.